 It creates its own pan juices that’s used as the sauce for the chicken.
 This stuff is liquid gold!

-HOW I ROAST A CHICKEN
+HOW I MAKE OVEN ROASTED CHICKEN

 Yes, you can totally drizzle with oil, sprinkle with salt and pepper and roast until golden.